 - Any additional requirements depending on your unique situation.

-Keeping up with all of these requirements, especially using an online portal that does not translate properly to English, can lead to multiple mistakes.
+Keeping up with all of these requirements, especially when using an online portal that does not translate properly to English, can lead to multiple mistakes.

 An expert Georgian accountant can organize this for you.
-As well as transferring liability for filing errors from you to them, they can also alert you to issues or optimizations.
+As well as transferring the liability for filing errors from you to them, they can also alert you to issues or optimizations.